Analysis | How Republicans are spinning their election fraud falsehoods now that many are acknowledging Biden’s win

-The message from Senate Republicans seemed to be to be: Okay, Biden won, but here are reasons we should still maybe doubt it.
+The message from Senate Republicans seemed to be: Okay, Biden won, but here are reasons we should still maybe doubt it.

 “There was fraud in this election,” said Ron Johnson (R-Wis.), chair of the Homeland Security and Government Affairs Committee, who called the controversial hearing and said Monday that he acknowledged Biden’s win.
 “I don’t have any doubt about that.”